 I recently professed my love of sheet pan dinners, and that isn’t going to change anytime soon.
 That is by far my most frequent go-to.
 The combo of meat and heirloom or sweet potatoes drizzled in seasoning and olive oil is so quick and delicious.
 Sometimes I throw veggies like carrots and broccoli into the mix to roast!
 These sheet pans from Nordic Ware are my absolute favorite- they are sturdy and don’t warp in the heat.

 Aside from the pressure cooker, the other invaluable kitchen appliance in my arsenal is my Cusinart Slow Cooker.
 I love this for things like chili, meatballs, and roasts.
 You really can’t beat the set-it-and-forget-it nature of a slow cooker!

 Freezer meals are an option I have explored a little, but not as much as I would like to.
 Part of the issue is that my freezer isn’t a great one.
 However, I have made paleo meatballs in bulk and frozen some for easy weeknight access.
 If I become better at this method I will share the details!

 Meal Planning Essentials

 I hope that you found these tips and strategies helpful for planning your meals!
-You can download free printables below for planning your meals and gathering the essentials.
+You can download the free printable below for planning your weekly meals.

-These files will be emailed to your inbox.
-If you don’t see them, please check your spam folder.
-Please make sure you are opening from a computer only – no phones or tablets.
-Check your downloads folder for the ZIP file.
-Make sure to unzip and then open files in Adobe Reader.
+The file will be emailed to your inbox.
+If you don’t see it, please check your spam folder.
 Please see our Support Page for answers to common FAQs!

 Please feel free to share any of your favorite meal planning tips in the comments!
 Have you tried freezer meals?
 Do you have a favorite crock pot recipe?
 Do share!